schnaader/precomp-cpp/contrib/preflate/README.md

 It's quite slow.
 Since 0.2.1, there is some optimization for long runs of the same byte (e.g.
 \0 or spaces), and some files profit from that tremendously (which were ten times slower than now), but for most files the gain is only a few percent.
+Since 0.3.3, preflate utilizes a task pool which gives a nice speedup when handling large deflate streams on multi-core machines.
+Single thread performance is still poor though.
-Both "precomp" and "reflate" BEAT "preflate" in SPEED.
+Both "precomp" and "reflate" BEAT "preflate" in SPEED for small deflate streams or when restricted to a single core.
 (Expected to be around 50-500%).

 However, "preflate" eats anything and can be successfully applied to files in which